emdiazsal83/emdiazsal83.github.io/_posts/2024-05-31-MLcausality.md

 Transfer learning <d-cite key="gregor2015draw"></d-cite> [Pan and Yang, 2010], domain-adaptation <d-cite key="gregor2015draw"></d-cite> [Farahani et al., 2021], meta-learning <d-cite key="gregor2015draw"></d-cite> [Vilalta and
-Drissi, 2002], and few/one/zero-shot learning <d-cite key="gregor2015draw"></d-cite> [Wang et al., 2020] are families of methods interested in learning a probability distribution with using large amount of data generated by one distribution and then using a small amount of data generated with a changed distribution, to adapt, or update, the estimate.
+Drissi, 2002], and few/one/zero-shot learning <d-cite key="gregor2015draw"></d-cite> [Wang et al., 2020] are families of methods interested in learning a probability distribution by using large amount of data generated by one distribution and then using a small amount of data generated with a changed distribution, to adapt, or update, the estimate.
 Again, causality can provide the language to describe these changes and the required conditions to estimate the relevant probability